Go to main content

 Key takeaways:

-• Zepbound, a new weight loss drug, targets two key hormone receptors (GIP and GLP-1) to help reduce excess weight.
+• Zepbound targets two key hormone receptors (GIP and GLP-1) to help reduce excess weight.

 • Mounjaro and Zepbound (generic name tirzepatide) are approved to treat several type 2 diabetes and weight loss, respectively.

-• The latest: Eli Lilly, the maker of Zepbound, recently announced that the two lowest doses of the drug will be available at a reduced cost of $400 and $550 and won't be covered by insurance.
+• The latest: Eli Lilly recently announced that the lowest dose of the drug will be available at $299, with the highest doses at $449.

-Aiming to address demand for its weight loss drug Zepbound (tirzepatide), Eli Lilly announced it would cut the cash price of the drug in half and begin distributing the medicine in single-use vials for its two lowest recommended doses – 2.5 mg and 5 mg.
+Aiming to address demand for its weight loss drug Zepbound (tirzepatide), Eli Lilly is selling the starting dose of the medicine in four single-use vials – or one four-dose pen – to self-pay customers for $299.

 The vials won't be covered by insurance or qualify for the company's savings program.